 Three Way was named after the three way split of the U.S. Route 45, which was obviously my first and only guess about its name.

 My theory: Everything in this village is emotional and overly dramatic, like a Christina Aguilera cover.

 Reality: The name was coined by the village’s first “Fence-Viewer and Pound-Master, District No. 1,” Daniel B. Eldred, in 1838 with the now immortalized words: “This caps the climax!”

 My theory: In Winnebago, there are no houses but only campers, and the whole city can overcome geography and change its location like the island from LOST.

 Reality: The town, and the RV company, for that matter, are named after the Native American Winnebago tribe.

 12. Uncertain, Texas

-This city perfectly describes where I stand on every important matter and derives its name from the fact that, being at the border between Texas and Louisiana, it was initially unclear in which state it was actually located.
+On the list of weirdest city names, this one perfectly describes where I stand on every important matter and derives its name from the fact that, being at the border between Texas and Louisiana, it was initially unclear which state it actually belonged to.